PowerFeather/powerfeather-docs/docs/guides/use_solar_panel.md

 :::danger
 There is no reverse polarity protection on `VDC` and `GND`, so ensure that solar panel terminals are connected with correct polarity.
-Not doing so can cause permanent damage to PowerFeather and/or the solar panel.
+Incorrect polarity can cause permanent damage to PowerFeather and/or the solar panel.
 :::